Whitewater Kayak Paddle Buying Guide

 • Shorter paddle lengths tend to be great for those who are looking for a more aggressive paddle stroke, which can be beneficial when performing play boat maneuvers.

-Understanding your own experience and style can help you choose the right paddle blade, as well as the right length, blade size and desired offset.
+Understanding your experience and style can help you choose the right paddle blade, as well as the right length, blade size and desired offset.
 If you have any questions about your paddling style and the best paddle for you, our experts are always happy to chat paddling!

 Material choices

+When looking at the best paddles for whitewater kayaking, there are several different materials to choose from.
+Each has its benefits.
 When browsing selections of high-quality Whitewater Kayak Paddles, you’ll find yourself comparing carbon paddles and fiberglass paddles.
 Choosing the right material for you is going to help you get the best out of your gear and boating experience.
 Following are pros and cons of each material type and how they're used in the paddle.

 Aluminum Shaft